Mahdibenamor/Injectable_mvvm/README.md

 ## Disposing of singletons

 GetIt provides a way to dispose singleton and lazySingleton instances by passing a dispose callback to the register function.
-Injectable works in the static realm, which means it's not possible to pass instance functions to your annotation; luckily injectable provides two simple ways to handle instance disposal.
+FMVVM works in the static realm, which means it's not possible to pass instance functions to your annotation; luckily fmvvm provides two simple ways to handle instance disposal.

 1- Annotating an instance method inside of your singleton class with `@disposeMethod`.